bartgeier/dotfiles/.ssh/SSH_and_gtihub.md

 private key: id_rsa_dotfiles
 public key:  id_rsa_dotfiles.pub

+Never ever save the key files in your repo. 😱

 ## Deploy key on your Github repo

 Copy the content of the public Key "id_rsa_dotfiles.pub" into your Github repo.